Anti-Nausea Medication and Other Cruise Sea Sickness Solutions

 Regardless of the remedy you choose between these two over-the-counter options, it's advised by both companies that you take the medication one hour before you travel.

 We wanted to wait to see when/if we started to feel a little queasy from the motion of the cruise ship before we popped some pills.
-Inevitably we did, and then we took the pills, which kicked in within about 30 minutes.
+Inevitably, we did, and then we took the pills, which kicked in within about 30 minutes.

 Anti-Nausea Motion Sickness Patches for Cruises

 The anti-nausea motion sickness patches you stick onto your body work well for most people.
-We first saw them when we looked at some fellow passengers on a cruise that had circular dots behind their ears.
+We first saw them when we looked at some fellow passengers on a cruise who had circular dots behind their ears.
 We quickly realized they were an anti-nausea solution.

 They’re approximately the size of a nickel.
 One goes behind your ear, and the instructions recommend the other goes by your belly button.
 The front is a lighter color and is not sticky; the back is a darker color and is sticky.
 You really cannot confuse the back and front.